 The trimmer that made number 5 in our list above is one of the best battery powered commercial string trimmers around.
 If you’re going to go for a battery powered option then make sure that you get one with a battery that will last around an hour.
 Make sure you get a spare battery as well as a fast charger so that you can do a quick changeover between jobs.
 You can have your spare battery charging from your cigarette lighter outlet in your truck while you get to work using the other battery in the weed eater.

 Gas weed eater maintenance

 Some simple routine maintenance will extend the life of your weed eater way beyond your warranty period.
+Even the best commercial trimmer is going to need some maintenance.
 Changing your spark plugs every 2 to 3 years and giving all moving parts a bit of oil will go a long way to preventing any breakdowns.
 It's also a good idea to remove the fuel and run the tank dry at the end of the season.

 Shaft options - Straight or Curved?

-Straight shaft units are usually more expensive and have a longer reach.
+Straight shaft units are usually more expensive and have a longer reach and these are the kind that you'll normally find on a professional weed eater.
 A straight shaft is especially a good option for taller people because you don’t have to bend down to get the trimmer head to the ground section where you’re cutting.
 The straight shaft also means that the spot where the trimmer is kicking up debris is further away from you which is always a plus.

 Make sure you get a trimmer with a big enough cutting path.
 If you get a unit with a cutting path less than about 17-inches then it’s going to take you ages to work your way through a big section of lawn.
 Just watch out where you swing that cutting head.
 Your regular garden hose might survive contact with the trimmer but even the best expandable hose will be destroyed by the trimmer line.